 Rob Hyde is a Principal Lecturer at the Manchester School of Architecture [a joint school between the Manchester Metropolitan University and the University of Manchester].

-Previously Rob has been a Masters Unit leader within both the Manchester and Birmingham Schools of Architecture as well has being associate/visiting lecturer and Guest Critic at numerous Universities/ Schools of Architecture.
-Rob also has extensive diverse experience within industry being employed by and setting up several practices, working nationally and internationally and on award winning projects.
+Previously Rob has been a Masters Unit leader within both the Manchester and Birmingham Schools of Architecture as well as being an associate/visiting lecturer and Guest Critic at numerous Universities/ Schools of Architecture.
+Rob also has extensive diverse experience within industry being employed by and setting up several practices, working nationally and internationally and on award-winning projects.

 Currently within the Manchester School of Architecture Rob leads Professional Practice and teaches studio within the CPU [Complexity Planning and Urbanism] Post Graduate Research Atelier.